Friedrich Anton Ulrich, Prince of Waldeck and Pyrmont

 Friedrich Anton Ulrich, Prince of Waldeck and Pyrmont (Friedrich Anton Ulrich Fürst zu Waldeck und Pyrmont; 27 November 1676 – 1 January 1728) was the first reigning Prince of Waldeck and Pyrmont from 1712 to 1728.

+Early life and ancestry

-He was the son of Christian Louis, Count of Waldeck and Countess Anna Elisabeth of Rappoltstein.
+Born into the House of Waldeck, he was the youngest son of Christian Louis, Count of Waldeck by his first wife, Countess Anna Elisabeth of Rappoltstein (1644-1676).

+Reign

 From 1706 to 1712 he was Count of Waldeck and Pyrmont.
 On 6 January 1712 he was elevated to Prince by the Emperor Charles VI.

 Marriage and children

+He married his second cousin, Countess Palatine Louise of Zweibrücken-Birkenfeld (1678-1753) on 22 October 1700 in Hanau.

-He married Countess Palatine Louise of Zweibrücken-Birkenfeld, daughter of Christian II, Count Palatine of Zweibrücken-Birkenfeld and Countess Catharine Agathe of Rappoltstein, in Hanau on 22 Oct 1700.
+By birth, she was a member of the House of Wittelsbach, the youngest daughter of Christian II, Count Palatine of Zweibrücken-Birkenfeld by his first wife, Countess Catharine Agathe of Rappoltstein (1644-1676).

 They had five sons and six daughters: